New York → Madrid flights

 Key takeaways

-- The price spread is only 14% from low to high, meaning dramatic flash sales on this route are rare in this data window.
+- The spread is just 16% ($260 low to $302 high), meaning dramatic last-minute crashes or flash sales are not the norm on this route right now.

 30-day price trend